jzombie/rich-cms/md-content/Chapter 9.md

 The author is checking you up at this point, because lack of persistence is one of the major causes of failure.
 Moreover, experience with thousands of people has proved that lack of persistence is a weakness common to the majority of men.
 It is a weakness which may be overcome by effort.
 The ease with which lack of persistence may be conquered will depend entirely upon the INTENSITY OF ONE'S DESIRE.

 The starting point of all achievement is DESIRE.
 Keep this constantly in mind.
-Weak desires bring weak results, just as a small amount of fires makes a small amount of heat.
+Weak desires bring weak results, just as a small amount of fire makes a small amount of heat.
 If you find yourself lacking in persistence, this weakness may be remedied by building a stronger fire under your desires.

 Continue to read through to the end, then go back to Chapter two, and start immediately to carry out the instructions given in connection with the six steps.
 The eagerness with which you follow these instructions will indicate clearly, how much, or how little you really DESIRE to accumulate money.
 If you find that you are indifferent, you may be sure that you have not yet acquired the "money consciousness" which you must possess, before you can be sure of accumulating a fortune.